GermanBrainRot/Project-Galileo/README.md

 So, let me do this again and summarize the two constraints that we demand:

-1. Real facts live in the infinitesimal and shared moment before the wave function returns to unitary evolution.
+1. Real facts live in the causal past that any set of given observers share in common.
+Access to those facts is granted at the infinitesimal and shared moment before the wave function returns to unitary evolution.
 By “shared”, we mean that for wave functions to interact, the tips of their past light cones need to be aligned.

 2. The wave function growing out of the facts must be invariant as we leave one set of observables and the Hilbert space components that gave rise to it and that it is giving rise to out of the picture.